 After You Complete the Class

-- Removal of the suspension will only occur after the DMV receives electronic confirmation from the vendor that you have completed this class prior to the effective date of suspension.
+- If completion of the class was prior to the due date, the removal of the pending suspension will only occur after the DMV receives electronic confirmation from the vendor that you have completed this class.

 - Completion of the class on or after the effective date of suspension will require payment of the restoration fee in the amount of $175 by check or money order made payable to "DMV" through the mail to the following address: